Neonatal intensive care unit (NICU) in Central Denver

 Where do babies in the NICU sleep?

-Our NICU babies use state-of-the-art Giraffe Beds with GE shuttle capabilities.
+Our NICU babies use state-of-the-art "giraffe" beds.
 These beds are not only safe and highly advanced, they are also designed for no transfers, meaning the bed goes with the baby, and it grows with the baby as it can be adjusted for his or her needs.

 When can I hold my baby?
 Do you do Kangaroo Care?